JunehoBang/hsmm-based-network-anomaly-detection/README.md

 The `mysmooth.r` incorportates some of the typical probability distributions as well as the uncommon ones.
 These probability distributions were taken from `get_d.r` and `get_pdf.r`. respectively.

-[^1]: J. Bang, "Anomaly detection of network-initiated LTE signaling traffic in wireless sensor and actuator networks based on a Hidden semi-Markov Model," Computers & Security, vol. 65, pp. 108-120, Mar.
+[^1]: J. Bang, "Anomaly detection of network-initiated LTE signaling traffic in wireless sensor and actuator networks based on a Hidden semi-Markov Model," *Computers & Security*, vol. 65, pp. 108-120, Mar.
 2017, URL: https://www.sciencedirect.com/science/article/pii/S0167404816301614